chharvey/counterpoint/docs/reference/types.md

 };
 ```

-The size of maps is not known at compile-time, and could change during run-time, if the map is mutable.
+The size of maps is not known at compile-time, and could change during run-time.
 For example, a program could add a case to the above map after it’s been declared, changing its count.
 Like records, the order of entries in a map is not necessarily significant.